CodeRunner5235/Opencore-Steam-Deck/README.md

-# Opencore-Steam-Deck
+# OpenCore-Steam-Deck
 ![image](https://github.com/user-attachments/assets/7d3877d3-b9c4-4c05-a999-4d8caf38b596)

-An opencore EFI configuration for the Steam Deck
+An OpenCore EFI configuration for the Steam Deck

 This is a guide targeted at getting users to run macOS bare metal on their Steam Decks.